Whatley Historic District

-The Whatley Historic District is a historic district in the community of Whatley, Alabama.
+The Whatley Historic District is a historic district in the community of Whatley, Alabama, United States.
 Whatley was founded with the establishment of a railroad depot in 1887, along the then-newly constructed railroad between Mobile and Selma.
 It was incorporated as a town in 1901.
 The historic district features examples of Craftsman, Queen Anne, and regional vernacular architecture.
 Spread over 45 acre with 17 contributing buildings and one object, it is roughly bounded by the Whatley Road from Grove Hill to the railroad tracks.
 It is a part of the Clarke County Multiple Property Submission and was placed on the National Register of Historic Places on April 30, 1998.